Keyword extraction is the automated process of extracting the most relevant words and expressions from text.

-Machine learning-based systems can be used for many text analysis tasks, including keyword extraction.
+Machine learning-based systems are used for many text analysis tasks, including keyword extraction.
 But what exactly is machine learning?
-It’s a subfield of artificial intelligence that builds algorithms capable of learning from examples and making its own predictions.
+It’s a subfield of artificial intelligence that builds algorithms capable of learning from examples and making their own predictions.

 Below is one of the most common and effective approaches for keyword extraction with machine learning: